Atlogit/atlomy_chat/cline_docs/codebaseSummary.md

 - Addition of JSON logging capability for improved log analysis
 - Integration of logging across all major components of the application
 - Fixed import issues in TLG Parser (tlg_parser.py) by using relative imports for better module organization
+- Finalized and optimized the lexical value generation system
+- Enhanced integration between LexicalValueGenerator and other components

+## Upcoming Developments

+- Implementation of advanced caching mechanisms for frequently accessed lexical values
+- Exploration of parallel processing for handling multiple lexical value generations
+- Development of a feedback mechanism to improve generated lexical values over time
+- Expansion of unit test coverage for LexicalValueGenerator and related components
+- Creation of a comprehensive user guide for the LexicalValueGenerator
+- Planning and design for the chatbot interface
+- Research and planning for the implementation of a fact-based response system

 ## Recent Updates to Logging Configuration